THE BENEDICT ARNOLD WALKING TRAIL

 Setting the Stage

-35 settlers from Saybrook led by Major John Mason and Rev. James Fitch settled Norwich in 1659.
-The early settlement surrounded the Norwichtown Green and included the prominent Huntington, Lathrop, and Leffingwell families.
+The Mohegan Tribe were the original stewards of the land where the City of Norwich now stands.
+Norwich can trace its origins to the year 1659, when Chief Uncas gave a gift of 9 miles square of his native homeland to the immigrant people surrounding him.
+The early English settlement surrounded the Norwichtown Green and included the prominent Huntington, Lathrop, and Leffingwell families.
 The English settlers aided the Mohegan tribe numerous times throughout the 1640s – 1650s during the Mohegan and Narragansett Wars.
 Sachem Uncas sold a nine by nine- square mile tract of land to the settlers, which includes present-day Norwich and parts or all of the towns of Bozrah, Franklin, Griswold, Lisbon, Preston, and Sprague in appreciation of the settlers’ aid in lifting a Narragansett siege at Shantok.

 In the 18th century, Norwich was a prominent manufacturing community, which boasted numerous factories and mills powered by Norwich’s three rivers – the Yantic, the Shetucket and the Thames.
 Norwich was a thriving seaport; crops and livestock were traded for rum, sugar and molasses from the West Indies at Chelsea Landing.
 Norwich was a major shipbuilding center and provided supplies, munitions and soldiers during the American Revolution.
 By 1774, Norwich was the twelfth largest city in the colonies.